laravel/nova-docs/4.0/resources/fields.md

 Text::make('Name'),
 ```

-Text fields may be customized further by setting any attribute on the field.
-This can be done by calling the `withMeta` methods and passing in a valid `extraAttributes` value:
+Text fields may be further customized by setting any attribute on the field.
+This can be done by calling the `withMeta` method and providing an `extraAttributes` array containing key / value pairs of HTML attributes:

 ```php
 Text::make('Name')->withMeta([